On View | Saturday and Sunday | 11am–5pm | 12 Fulton Street | Free with General Admission

-Visit our introduction gallery space at 12 Fulton Street beginning Dec 4, 2021 to experience the new exhibition that explores the critical role played by the Seaport and South Street in securing New York’s place as America’s largest city and its rise to become the world’s busiest port by the start of the 20th century .
+Visit the introduction gallery space at 12 Fulton Street to experience the exhibition that explores the critical role played by the Seaport and South Street in securing New York’s place as America’s largest city and its rise to become the world’s busiest port by the start of the 20th century.

-Admission is free, and advanced timed tickets can be reserved below.
-Your Museum Admission ticket includes access to all current exhibitions on view at the introduction gallery space at 12 Fulton as well as access to tall ship Wavertree, permanently moored at Pier 16.
-Tickets to tour lightship Ambrose are available separately.
+Admission to South Street and the Rise of New York is included in your Pay What You Wish General Admission ticket and can be reserved below.
+In addition, your General Admission includes access to all current exhibitions on view in the introduction gallery space at 12 Fulton Street and access to the 1885 tall ship Wavertree at Pier 16.
+Free timed tickets for a tour of the lightship Ambrose are available separately.

 About The Exhibition